DocHale/DocHale/README.md

 > [!CAUTION]
 > **Please DNI if:**
-> > You are a Proshipper, Pro-contact or Loli/Shotacon
+> > You are a Proshipper, Pro-contact, Loli/Shotacon or you are under the age of 13

 ![A smaller image of red flowers](https://github.com/DocHale/DocHale/blob/main/QuarterWidth.png)